souadkhalifeh/Predicting-Titanic-Survivors/README.md

      - Use cross-validation for model robustness

 4.Evaluation:
      - Use accuracy, precision, recall, and confusion matrix

 5.Bonus (Advanced):
-        - Hyperparameter tuning using GridSearchCV
+       -Hyperparameter tuning using GridSearchCV